 Invalid certificate type, or invalid certificate signature algorithm

-The management server supports the following certificate file formats.
-As of SEP 12.1 all certificates must be signed with an RSA-based digital signature:
+The management server supports the following certificate file formats:

 - JKS keystore file (.jks) -- public certificate and private key stored in one file

 A Java tool that is called keytool.exe generates the keystore file.
 Symantec supports only the Java Key Standard (JKS) format.
 The Java Cryptography Extension (JCEKS) format requires a specific version of the Java Runtime Environment (JRE).
 The management server supports only a JCEKS keystore file that is generated with the same version as the Java Development Kit (JDK) on the management server.
 The keystore must contain both a certificate and a private key.
 The keystore password must be the same as the key password.